-If you have a safeguarding concern, it should be reported to the Senior Designated Safeguarding Teacher, Mrs L Connolly and if she is not available it needs to be reported to another trained designated teacher.
-The other Designated Teachers are Mr J McIntyre Vice principal, Miss Linda Taylor and Mrs Chloe Newman, pictured above.
+If you have a Safeguarding concern, it should be reported to the Senior Designated Safeguarding Teacher, Mrs Connolly and if she is not available it needs to be reported to another trained designated teacher.
+The other Designated Teachers are Mr Macintyre, Mrs Longney and Miss Newham, pictured above.

 All the governors and staff at The Sir Donald Bailey Academy share an objective to help keep the children safe by contributing to: